Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 When you choose this domain at 1st level, your walking speed is increased by 10 ft.

 # Flow of the Wind
 Also starting at 1st level, when you take the [[dash]] action, you can drag one medium creature with you, as long as it's not incapacitated.
-If the creature is unwilling, it must succeed a Dexterity saving throw (DC = 8 + your STR Modifier + your proficiency bonus) or be dragged with you.
+If the creature is unwilling, it must succeed a Dexterity saving throw (DC = 8 + your Wisdom Modifier + your proficiency bonus) or be dragged with you.

 You can take your bonus action to cast [[Expeditious Retreat]] without expending a spell slot.
 You can do so a number of times equal to your Wisdom modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

-# Channel Divinity: Preserve Life
+# Channel Divinity: Havoc
-Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.
+Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.

-As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your cleric level.
-Choose any creatures within 30 feet of you, and divide those hit points among them.
-This feature can restore a creature to no more than half of its hit point maximum.
-You can't use this feature on an undead or a construct.
+When you take the [[dash]] action, your movement doesn't provoke opportunity attacks.
+Every hostile creature you pass by must make a Dexterity saving throw.
+On failure, it falls prone and takes damage equal to 1d8 plus twice your cleric level.

 # Blessed Healer
 Beginning at 6th level, the healing spells you cast on others heal you as well.
 When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.